5 Simple AI Apps for Non-Technical People to Try in 2026

 Even if you’ve never used AI before, these tools are intuitive and helpful from day one.

-3. What can simple AI apps do?
+3. Who are simple AI apps actually for?

 4. Which simple AI app is best for staying organized?